Mercedes-Benz T80: War and after the war

-The DB 603 aircraft engine was subsequently removed during the war while the vehicle was moved to safety and storage in Kärnten, Austria.
+The DB 603 engine was subsequently removed during the war while the vehicle was moved to safety and storage in Kärnten, Austria (now called Carinthia).
 The T80 survived the war and was eventually moved into the Mercedes-Benz Museum in Stuttgart for permanent display.

 Current status

 The T80 is currently on display at the Mercedes-Benz Museum in Stuttgart-Bad Cannstatt.